softwareQinc/qpp/README.md

 along with Quantum++.
 If not, see <http://www.gnu.org/licenses/>.

 ---
-## Building instructions on POSIX-compliant platforms
+## Building instructions for POSIX-compliant platforms

 ### Configuration